meilisearch/documentation/reference/features/geosearch.md

 # Geosearch

-MeiliSearch allows you to filter and sort results based on their location.
-This can be useful when you only want results within a specific geographic area or when sorting results based on their distance to a specific location.
+MeiliSearch allows you to filter and sort results based on their geographic location.
+This can be useful when you only want results within a specific area or when sorting results based on their distance from a specific location.

 ## Preparing documents for location-based search

-In order to start filtering and sorting results based on geographic locations, you must make sure that all documents in your index contain a `_geo` field.
+In order to start filtering and sorting matches based on their geographic location, you must make sure that all documents in your index contain a valid `_geo` field.

-`_geo` is a reserved attribute.
-This means that it is not a mandatory field, but, if you include it in your documents, MeiliSearch expects it to conform to a specific format.
-When using JSON and other similar formats, `_geo` must contain an object with two keys: `lat` and `lng`.
-Both must contain a floating point number indicating, respectively, latitude and longitude.
+`_geo` is a reserved field.
+If you include it in your documents, MeiliSearch expects its value to conform to a specific format.

+When using JSON and NDJSON, `_geo` must contain an object with two keys: `lat` and `lng`.
+Both must contain a floating point number indicating, respectively, latitude and longitude:

 ```json
 {